BitCANN/bitcann-contracts/README.md

 Note: The actual number and structure of inputs/outputs and covanents beyond this pair is controlled by the authorized contract being used.

 Each authorized contract has a designated number of threads:
-- RegistrationAuction: 1 thread (single-threaded registration)
+- Auction: 1 thread (single-threaded registration)
 - Bid: ~5 threads
-- RegistrationConflict: ~5 threads
 - DomainFactory: ~5 threads
-- ProveInvalidDomain: ~5 threads
+- DomainNameShield: ~5 threads
 - IllegalRegistration: ~5 threads
 - RegistrationConflict: ~5 threads

-#### RegistrationAuction
+#### Auction

-   The RegistrationAuction contract starts a new domain registration auctions.
+   The Auction contract starts a new auction.
 Each auction requires:
    - A minimum starting bid of atleast 0.025 BCH
    - Runs for 144 blocks (~1 day), extended by 72 blocks if bid made near end (i.e less than 72 blocks were remaining)
    - Creates two NFT pairs to track the auction state: